-If you’re new to WordPress then you’re going to to have a hard time finding the perfect WordPress theme (or template).
-So I’m going to feature the Top 15 WordPress Theme Designers and Marketplaces to help you find your dream template.
+If you’re new to WordPress, I know just how hard it will be for you, to find your perfect WordPress theme (or template).
+I have featured here the Top 30 WordPress Theme Marketplaces to help you find your dream template.

 Most of the WordPress Theme marketplaces featured here offer multiple options when buying.
 For example, you can buy a license for single-use, multiple use (developer version), or can even buy their entire collection of themes for a one-time/annual fee.